Arrivals & Departures: In BriefKey Facts relating to Alan Ayckbourn's Arrivals & Departures.

 - It is one of the few Ayckbourn plays to be specifically set in London.
 Other London-set plays include Virtual Reality, GamePlan, FlatSpin, RolePlay, Sugar Daddies and Private Fears In Public Places.

-- Arrivals & Departures is only the eighth Ayckbourn play (as of 2014) to have been directed in New York by the playwright himself.
-The previous plays are Bedroom Farce (co-directed with Peter Hall); By Jeeves, Intimate Exchanges, My Wonderful Day, Neighbourhood Watch, Private Fears In Public Places and Time Of My Life, Hero's Welcome and Confusions.
+- Arrivals & Departures is only the tenth Ayckbourn play (as of 2017) to have been directed in New York by the playwright himself.
+The previous plays are Bedroom Farce (co-directed with Peter Hall); By Jeeves, Intimate Exchanges, My Wonderful Day, Neighbourhood Watch, Private Fears In Public Places, Time Of My Life, Hero's Welcome and Confusions.

 - It is only the second Ayckbourn play to feature military characters after My Sister Sadie.
 Although other plays, such as Private Fears In Public Places, features characters who have military backgrounds, this is only the second time military characters on active duty have been portrayed in an Ayckbourn play.

-- SPOILER (highlight to read): This is only the second Ayckbourn play where a character dies on stage; the other plays being The Revengers' Comedies and A Small Family Business.
+- SPOILER (highlight to read): This is only the third Ayckbourn play where a character dies on stage; the other plays being The Revengers' Comedies and A Small Family Business.